DeeeeLAN/homebridge-sleepiq/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-sleepiq`
 3. Update your configuration file.
 See the `sample-config.json` snippet below.
+If you use Homebridge UI, you can change settings through the UI instead.

 # Configuration